Reputation (album): Recording and conception

-During seclusion from public appearances, Swift wrote Reputation as a "defense mechanism" against the rampant media scrutiny targeting her, and as a means to revamp her state of mind.
+During seclusion from public appearances, Swift wrote Reputation as a "defense mechanism" against the rampant media scrutiny targeting her and a means to revamp her state of mind.
 She said in a 2019 Rolling Stone interview that she followed the songwriting for her 2014 single "Blank Space", which satirizes the criticism targeting her for dating "too many people" in her twenties, and wrote Reputation from the perspective of a character that others believed her to be.
+In a 2023 Time interview, she described the album's creation as "a goth-punk moment of female rage at being gaslit by an entire social structure".
 Although the media gossip was a major inspiration, recurring romantic themes of love and friendship that had been dominant in Swift's songwriting remained intact.
 She recalled that amidst the "battle raging on" outside, she found solace in quiet moments with her loved ones and began creating a newfound private life on her own terms "for the first time" since starting her career.

-Swift worked on Reputation with two production teams: one with Jack Antonoff, and the other with Max Martin and Shellback; she had worked with all three on 1989.
+Swift produced Reputation with two teams: one with Jack Antonoff and the other with Max Martin and Shellback; she had worked with all three on 1989.
 By engaging a smaller production group on Reputation than on 1989, she envisioned that the album would be more coherent but still "versatile enough".
-She executive produced Reputation and co-wrote all of its 15 tracks.
+She executive produced the album and co-wrote all of its 15 tracks.
 Martin and Shellback co-wrote and produced nine, and Antonoff co-wrote and co-produced the remaining six, all of which were co-produced by Swift.
-Three musicians co-wrote and co-produced select tracks with Martin and Shellback, including Ali Payami ("...Ready for It?"), Oscar Görres ("So It Goes..."), and Oscar Holter ("Dancing with Our Hands Tied").
-The track "End Game" features songwriting credits and guest appearances from English singer-songwriter Ed Sheeran and American rapper Future.
+Ali Payami, Oscar Görres, and Oscar Holter each co-wrote and co-produced a track with Martin and Shellback: "...Ready for It?", "So It Goes...", and "Dancing with Our Hands Tied".
+The track "End Game" features songwriting credits and guest appearances from the English singer-songwriter Ed Sheeran and the American rapper Future.

 Recording sessions with Antonoff mostly took place at his home studio in Brooklyn, with several trips to Atlanta and California for him to incorporate ideas from other producers.
 He wanted Swift to capture her emotions at a particular time when "you can feel like you can conquer the world, or you can feel like the biggest piece of garbage that ever existed", resulting in a "very intense" record.
-As Swift wanted to record the album in secrecy, Antonoff kept his studio computer offline to prevent a possible internet leak, and deleted the trials once the mixing and mastering finalized.
+As Swift wanted to record the album in secrecy, Antonoff kept his studio computer offline to prevent a possible internet leak and deleted the trials once the mixing and mastering finalized.